WARNING: unbalanced footnote start tag short code found.

 Your spinal discs are compressible soft discs which separate the bones that make up your spine.
 They allow your spine to bend, flex, and twist and act as shock absorbers.
 Degenerative disc disease can occur throughout your spine, but it typically takes place in the discs in your neck and lower back.
 People who engage in heavy physical work, smoke, or are obese are more likely to experience degeneration of their spinal discs.
 An injury that results in a herniated disc may also start off the degeneration process.

 Your doctor may prescribe medication to tackle the symptoms of this condition.
 For instance, if you experience pain you may be given nonsteroidal anti-inflammatory drugs or other painkillers for relief.
 In some cases surgical treatments such as the removal of a damaged disc may be recommended.[ref]Conditions We Treat: Degenerative Disc Disease.
 The John Hopkins University.[/ref] [ref]Degenerative Disc Disease.
-University of Michigan.[/ref] But you can also manage the pain and other discomfort
+University of Michigan.[/ref] But you can also manage the pain and other discomfort with some natural treatments and techniques.

 1. Apply Hot Or Cold Packs For Pain Relief